parmegv/leap_doc/docs/design/soledad.md

 **Security goals**

-* *Client-side encryption:* Before any data is synced to the cloud, it should be encrypted/decrypted on the client device.
+* *Client-side encryption:* Before any data is synced to the cloud, it should be encrypted on the client device.
-* *Encrypted local storage:* Any data cached or stored on the client should be stored in an encrypted format.
+* *Encrypted local storage:* Any data cached in the client should be stored in an encrypted format.
 * *Resistant to offline attacks:* Data stored on the server should be highly resistant to offline attacks (i.e. an attacker with a static copy of data stored on the server would have a very hard time discerning much from the data).
 * *Resistant to online attacks:* Analysis of storing and retrieving data should not leak potentially sensitive information.
 * *Resistance to data tampering:* The server should not be able to provide the client with old or bogus data for a document.